Evermystery

 "Walk?"
 Grace said.

-Outside, the October air was sharp and smelled of rain and slow decomposition, the science of which she had explained to him on their first walk through this forest and didn't explain now.
-The path sloped to the pond.
-A robin started up, then another.
-The roses by the bank were the same roses she had marveled at on her first morning at the estate and had not really looked at in years.
+Outside, the October air was sharp and smelled of petrichor, the science of which she'd explained to him on their first walk through this forest and didn't explain now.
+The path sloped down to the pond.
+The roses by the bank were the ones she'd marveled at her first morning at the estate and hadn't really looked at in years, closed against the cold, a few of them still only buds.